ijeomalouisa/AMAZON-E-COMMERCE-SALES/README.md

   8. Show the distribution of product ratings i.e. how many products that are rateed 3.0, 4.0 etc
   9. calculate thetotal potential revenue of actual price * rating count by category
   10. Finds out the number of unique products per price range bucket e.g. <200, <200-500, >500
-  11. To Know How the rating relate to the level of discount
+  11. To Know kow the rating relate to the level of discount
   12. Check how many products have fewer than 1,000 reviews
-  13. Which categories have product with teh hest discounts
+  13. Which categories have product with the highest discounts
   14. To identify the top 5 products in terms of rating and number of reviews combined

 #### Task Question 2: Dashboard Creation